All posts

 A GTM lead should be able to ask:

-The output is not another CSV.
-It is a play staged in Verbiflow, ready for the team to review, launch, track replies, and report on.
+The output isn’t another CSV sitting in someone’s downloads folder.
+It’s a play staged in Verbiflow that the team can review, launch, and track replies on.

 Where the Verbiflow agent fits

-We may ship our own agent.
-When we do, it should not invent a new workflow.
-It should use the same MCP and SDK our customers already use with Claude Code, Cursor, and Codex.
-That way the play works the same whether it starts in Claude Code today or inside Verbiflow later.
+We’ll probably ship our own agent at some point.
+When we do, it should run on the same MCP and SDK customers already use with Claude Code, Cursor, and Codex.
+A play built in Claude Code today should behave the same when it runs inside Verbiflow later.